opticdev/optic/domain/spec.md

 #### ChildOccurrenceUpdated

-Marks a shape is optional in the context of its parent
+A shape is optional in the context of its parent

 id: `FieldId`, parentId: `ConceptId`, to: `Boolean`, conceptId: `ConceptId`

 #### ConceptDefined

-Adds a new concept with the specified name
+There is a concept with $name

 name: `String`, root: `String`, id: `ConceptId`

 #### ConceptDeprecated

-Tags a concept as deprecated.
+A concept has been deprecated

 conceptId: `ConceptId`

 #### ConceptNamed

-Changes the name of a concept
+A concept has been renamed to $newName

 newName: `String`, conceptId: `ConceptId`

 #### FieldAdded

-Adds a field to an object shape
+A field has been added to object

 parentId: `String`, id: `FieldId`, conceptId: `ConceptId`

 #### FieldNameChanged

-Changes the name of a field
+A field has been renamed

 id: `FieldId`, newName: `String`, conceptId: `ConceptId`

 #### FieldRemoved

-Removes a field
+A field has been removed

 id: `FieldId`, conceptId: `ConceptId`

 #### InlineConceptDefined

-Defines an inline concept (concepts without names that can't be referenced)
+An inline concept has been defined

 root: `String`, conceptId: `ConceptId`

 #### TypeAssigned

-Changes the type to the assigned type
+A shape's type has been changed

 id: `String`, to: `PrimitiveType`, conceptId: `ConceptId`

 #### TypeParameterAdded

-Adds a type parameter
+A type parameter has been added

 parentId: `FieldId`, id: `TypeParameterId`, conceptId: `ConceptId`

 #### TypeParameterRemoved

-Removes a type parameter
+A type parameter has been removed

 id: `TypeParameterId`, conceptId: `ConceptId`

 ## Commands
 If you're building tools on the Seamless Spec, you directly interface with the Domain Engine using commands.
-While events are derived by answering the question "What can we say about a REST API?", commands are derived by asking the question "What do we want to do with our API spec?".
+While events are derived by answering the question "What can we say about an HTTP API?", commands are derived by asking the question "What do we want to do with our API spec?".
 Maybe we want to delete an entire set of requests, or change every query parameter named 'foo' -> 'bar'.
-The Domain Engine is then responsible for translating that intent into the events that codify the intent.
+The Domain Engine is then responsible for translating that intent into the events that codify the changes.

 ### Requests Domain